rcstlouis/CS3733-Lydia/resources.md

 ### Java Objects
-DB Java Objects and Lambda functions depend on these, so please have them done soon
+DB Java Objects and Lambda functions depend on these, so please have them done soon If you want guidance on the entity objects, use the fields form the schema.md or schema.sql files.
+For guidance on the request or response objects, check the .yaml file.
+All of these are in the API folder.
+If you still have questions, feel free to ask!
 * Make the entity objects [Maggie]
 * Make the request objects [Maggie]
 * Make the response objects [Maggie]